sbgn/sbgn.github.io/pages/openchallenge.md

 ### How to participate
-We invite experts on the topic of RAS-RAF-MEK-ERK signalling and curators that are interested in working with the related literature and in representing the corresponding mechanisms of this signalling cascade.
+We invite experts on the topic of RAS-RAF-MEK-ERK signalling and curators who are interested in working with the related literature and in representing the corresponding mechanisms of this signalling cascade.

 ### Objectives
 1. Develop a minimal set of RAS-RAF-MEK-ERK pathway variants that can be then reused in a composable manner for developing new maps.